There is no more compromising with Democrats and you can compromise with the Taliban.

 This is what the elites know.

-Once the people out there in the hinterlands, once they in flyover country, once they figure out they can affect the outcome of legislation.
+Once the people out there in the hinterlands, once they in flyover country, once they figure out they can affect the outcome of legislation, and they got a taste of it with immigration, they stopped it.

-And they would have stopped health care were it not for a bunch of extra constitutional crap, or it not for a bunch of illegal crap.
+And they would have stopped health care were it not for a bunch of extra constitutional crap, were it not for a bunch of illegal crap.

 They had stopped health care.